PharosVPN — Platform Design

 - Outbound control loop — holds a long-lived mTLS/gRPC connection to each

-buoyagent on operator-provided VMs over SSH; all node control is gRPC.
-See §5. helm does not call cloud-provider APIs — the operator creates the VM. - Issues node certs, the controller’s own client cert, relay certs, and per-user/device certs.
+nodeagent on operator-provided VMs over SSH; all node control is gRPC.
+See §5. coxswain does not call cloud-provider APIs — the operator creates the VM. - Issues node certs, the controller’s own client cert, relay certs, and per-user/device certs.
 Holds the CA. See §4.

 - Embedded

-beaconand the reverse-tunnel dialer for remotebeacons. - Account & sync service — authenticates users/admins, serves E2E-encrypted
+relayand the reverse-tunnel dialer for remoterelays. - Account & sync service — authenticates users/admins, serves E2E-encrypted

 profile bundles (see §8).
 This surface is reached only via a